Agadir: Sports

 The city of Agadir has a football club known as Hassania Agadir and the city has built the new Adrar Stadium, which the team plays its home matches at.
 The city also hosts the Royal Tennis Club of Agadir.
+It could host matches in the 2030 FIFA World Cup.

 The Hassan II Golf Trophy and Lalla Meryem Cup golf tournaments of the European Tour and Ladies European Tour are held at the Golf du Palais Royal in Agadir since 2011.